Park Promenade + Bike Path + Restroom

 ABOUT THE PROJECT

-• Connections to park spaces, restaurants, stores and the Aquarium
+- Connections to park spaces, restaurants, stores, and the Aquarium

-• New scenery and seating
+- New gardens, lighting, and seating

-• Accessible boardwalks featuring native plants
+- Accessible boardwalks featuring native plants

-• Swings and other play structures
+- Swings and other amenities

-• Permanent art installations by Buster Simpson, Oscan Tuazon and Shaun Peterson
+- Permanent art installations by Buster Simpson, Oscan Tuazon and Shaun Peterson

 PARTNER PROJECTS

-• Elliott Bay Connections (EBC): A new public–private partnership to connect and revitalize public parks along the Elliott Bay waterfront, north of our project.
-Funded entirely by private donations at no cost to the taxpayer, Elliott Bay Connections would construct a pedestrian and bicycle greenway connecting the new Waterfront Park to the Olympic Sculpture Park and restore and revitalize Myrtle Edwards and Centennial Parks.
-The greenway and park restoration would be complete by June 2026 when Seattle hosts the World Cup.
+- Elliott Bay Connections(EBC): A new public–private partnership to connect and revitalize public parks along the Elliott Bay waterfront, north of the central waterfront.
+Funded entirely by private donations , Elliott Bay Connections is constructing a pedestrian and bicycle greenway connecting the new Waterfront Park to the Olympic Sculpture Park and restoring and revitalizing the Myrtle Edwards and Centennial Parks.
+The greenway and park restoration will be complete by June 2026.

 RESTROOM ON THE WATERFRONT